 When I work with kids, I take them through the three-step process of building awareness, building confidence, and building trust in themselves.
 And you know, when a kid trusts themselves, it is so cool to watch.
 They just get up and they hit and they try and they don’t worry about failure and they go big.
 And if you can build that foundation of trust within your relationship, that’s going to empower them to be able to trust themselves.

-So that’s five coaching skills that make you a, not a lazy coach, but a great coach with great relationships and those great relationships build trust.
+Those great relationships build trust.
 And that trust builds incredible performances.
 So go out there and get a little better at one of these coaching skills today.
 And I would love to hear in the comments, what are you going to improve?
 So again, our five coaching skills are communication, positive reinforcement, genuine interest, availability, and trust.
 Which one of these coaching skills are you going to improve this week?